rmrk-team/evm/docs/RMRK/utils/RMRKEquipRenderUtils.md

 error RMRKParentIsNotNFT()
 ```

-Attempting do an operation assuming a token is nested, while it is not
+Attempting an operation requiring the token being nested, while it is not